patrickkunka/mixitup/README.md

 ```
 > Instantiating a mixer

 Your mixer is now ready to interact with, either via physical controls, or its API.
-Click a control or call an API method to see if everything is working correctly.
+Click a control or call an API method to check that everything is working correctly.

 ##### Custom Configuration